eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 	- Cons: no formatting, no syntax highlighting, no validation and execution.

-The most used option is to use eclipse!
-Even if it's the poorest option, but developer tend to choose it to stay more focus.
+And guess what, Eclipse is The most used option ! developers choose it over other options , beacause it allow them to stay more focus.

 ## Eclipse Plugin :

-To boost my productivity and to be more focus,I decided to develop an Impex eclipse plugin.

-The plugin should bring the hybris web console functionalities to eclipse.
+To boost my productivity and to be more focus while working withe impex on Eclipse, I decided to develop an Impex Editor.The plugin should bring the hybris web console features to eclipse.
-The challenge was that all that I know about eclipse plugin development are some basic notions.
+Still that all what I know about eclipse plugin development is some basic notions.

 ### Learn by example: